frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 ## How to deploy
 Deploying the solution on your tenant comprises 3 main steps:
 1. Registering an App in Azure AD
-2. Creating the required Azure resources (Resource Group, Storage Account, Function App)
+2. Creating or retrieving the required Azure resources (Resource Group, Storage Account, Function App)
 3. Deploy the zip package to the Function App (if you want to create the zip file by downloading this repository, keep in mind the zip file shouldn't contain a root folder but directly the contents; once downloaded assure you extract and re-zip the contents properly.
 [Zip deployment for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push)).

 You can complete the major part of those steps programmatically by using the sample script below (it requires [PnP.PowerShell](https://pnp.github.io/powershell/) and [AZ](https://docs.microsoft.com/en-us/powershell/azure/new-azureps-module-az) PowerShell modules):
 ```powershell